The Rt. Rev. Dr. John Boonzaaijer — Head of School

 Fr.
 Garrin is a devotee (putting it mildly) of the writings of C. S. Lewis and J. R. R. Tolkien.
 He makes his own beer, wine, yogurt, sauerkraut, and soap.
 He keeps bees and has a farm fantasy.
 Most importantly, he thinks that Jesus and his Church should be at the center of everyone’s life.

-Mrs. Ashley Cole — Latin
+Mrs. Ashley Cole — Latin, Middle School Homeroom

 Ashley Cole received a bachelor’s degree in Classics from Baylor University and a master’s degree in Classics from Fordham University.
 She taught in a Classical Christian school for eight years before coming to St. Timothy’s, and has attended the Chapel of the Cross her whole teaching career.
 She is married and has three children, two of whom attend St. Timothy’s.